 About this Invasive Insect

-LDD moths or spongy moths (Lymantria dispar dispar) were originally imported to Boston from Europe as a potential silk producer.
+Spongy moth or LDD (Lymantria dispar dispar) was originally imported to Boston from Europe as a potential silk producer.
 Unfortunately, they escaped and have been in Ontario for approximately 60 years.

-Unlike the devastation caused by emerald ash borer (EAB), LDD moth outbreaks rarely cause damage to forests on a large scale.
+Unlike the devastation caused by emerald ash borer (EAB), spongy moth outbreaks rarely cause damage to forests on a large scale.

 In July 2021 the Entomological Societies of Canada and America (as part of their Better Common Names Project) removed ‘gypsy moth’ from their lists due to its racial connotations.
-CVC and other organizations have been using the term LDD, short for its Latin name Lymantria dispar dispar, in the meantime.
+Before a new official common name was chosen, CVC and other organizations used the term LDD, shorth for its Latin name Lymantria dispar dispar.

 On March 2, 2022 after consulting with Romani scholars and various insect professionals the Entomological Society of Canada announced ‘spongy moth‘ would be the new official common name for Lymantria dispar dispar.
 Spongy moth comes from the French term ‘la spongieuse’ which refers to the texture of the egg masses laid by the moth.
 The name was chosen in part because it highlights a key feature of its lifecycle as the moths spend most of the year as egg masses.